48lakes/records/README.md

 ﻿# Records - Beta

 A selfâ€‘hosted, singleâ€‘page app for browsing a Discogsâ€‘backed music collection with artwork management, local/Plex playback helpers, and optional BluOS control.
-Backend is FastAPI + PostgreSQL; frontend is a lightweight vanilla JS UI served from the API.
+Backend is FastAPI [...]

 ## Highlights